Can Green Tea Help Fight Off Viral and Bacterial Infections?

 However, according to AFP Fact Check, there’s no evidence to support this claim.
 According to their interview with Dr. Jayaruwan Bandara, director of the Sri Lanka Medical Research Institute, drinking tea isn’t recognized as a treatment or a way to protect oneself from COVID-19.

-While green tea isn’t a recognized cure for COVID-19, some researchers are looking into the possibility that one of its components, EGCG, can help combat COVID-19.
+While green tea isn’t a recognized cure for COVID-19, some researchers are looking into the possibility that one of its components, EGCG, can help fight off COVID-19.
 In one study, researchers tested how certain compounds that have shown antiviral properties will interact with COVID-19 proteins.
 Among the 18 compounds tested, EGCG showed the most potential as a drug treatment for the new coronavirus.

 Green Tea Against Viruses